Sotera/Datawake/quickstart.md

 # Development Installation <a id="devinstallation">
 __Download VM from S3 and Install in Virtualbox__

-The Dev VM is located at _https://console.aws.amazon.com/s3/home?region=us-east-1&bucket=soterastuff&prefix=Datawake_Dev/_ .
+The Dev VM is located on the Sotera Datawake [Amazon S3](https://console.aws.amazon.com/s3/home?region=us-east-1&bucket=soterastuff&prefix=Datawake_Dev/).
 The file is called _NovDevVM.tar.gz_.
 Unzip this file to your Virtualbox VMs directory wherever you configured it when you set up Virtualbox.
 This should create a ‘_UbuntuDev-August_’ folder.
 Launch Virtualbox and choose Add from the Machine menu.
 Point it to the vbox file in the folder we just created.
 Now you should be able to start the VM.
 Login into Ubuntu using the ‘_Datawake Dev Acct_’  and ‘_password_’ for the password.

 __Updating the Datawake Depot Files__